vdorn5/aai-521-final-project/README.md

 ## 3. Run Notebook

-The notebook (``)will walk through the steps to extract, transform, and load this data to use it with model training.
+The notebook (`disk_segmentation_pipeline.ipynb`)will walk through the steps to extract, transform, and load this data to use it with model training.
 It also will walk through an initial UNet modeling example.

 ### Model Weights